lambdaclass/concrete/docs/COMPILER_PIPELINE.md

 authenticates declared content, a cache hit proves nothing, and unsupported/native regions remain visibly trusted.

 Metamorphic tests should exercise the same idea at the source level.
+A strict, capture-avoiding alpha rename must preserve acceptance, behavior, and semantic facts except for honest display-name/span differences.
+A separate hostile-name leg should pressure mangled-name, builtin, intrinsic, import, and local/global collisions; that case may preserve behavior or fail closed with a specified diagnostic, but must never silently diverge or trigger an internal error.
-Renaming locals, reordering independent declarations, changing whitespace/comments, or rewriting harmless parentheses should not change compiler facts except for the facts that honestly depend on source text or spans.
+Random fresh names do not exercise the collision class.
+R-0007 owns these two gates.
+Reordering independent declarations, changing whitespace/comments, or rewriting harmless parentheses should likewise leave unrelated facts unchanged.

 ## Backend Contract